nova0821/iotjs-wiki/Build-for-Linux.md

 ```
 rm -rf build
 ```
-or it you want to rebuild one submodule, for example libuv
+or it you want to clean for rebuild one submodule, for example libuv
 ```
 rm -rf build/x86_64-linux/deps/libuv
 ```

-### 4. Using latest libuv or latest jerry

-Todo